doug-harriman/cncjs-server/readme.md

 * -w           : Watch directory for loading files from file system.
 Using /fileshare

 # Samba File Share

+Samba file share on my LAN Linux box.
+System is not exposed to the broader internet.

 * Shared directory mounted at `/fileshare` with permissions 777.
-* Owned by user/group shop/shop.
+* Owned by user/group `shop/shop`.
-* Windows Domain name is 'workgroup'
+* Windows Domain name is `workgroup`
-* Samba password is 'shop'
+* Samba password is `shop`

 # CNCjs Touch Probe Setup